Understand Your Health with the DIAG Preeclampsia Panel

 Preeclampsia In First Trimester:

-- If Diag's lab receives the sample before 9:00 AM (Mon - Sat), test results will be available at 3:30 PM on the same day.
+- If DIAG's lab receives the sample before 9:00 AM (Mon - Sat), test results will be available at 3:30 PM on the same day.

-- If Diag's lab receives the sample after 9:00 AM (Mon - Sat), test results will be available the next day.
+- If DIAG's lab receives the sample after 9:00 AM (Mon - Sat), test results will be available the next day.

 Preeclampsia In 2nd & 3rd Trimester:

-- If Diag's lab receives the sample before 9:00 AM (Mon - Sat), test results will be available after 6 hours on the same day.
+- If DIAG's lab receives the sample before 9:00 AM (Mon - Sat), test results will be available after 6 hours on the same day.

-- If Diag's lab receives the sample after 9:00 AM (Mon - Sat), test results will be available at 11:00 AM the next day.
+- If DIAG's lab receives the sample after 9:00 AM (Mon - Sat), test results will be available at 11:00 AM the next day.

 Book Test width= Zalo Button Messenger Button promotion